eneam/positions-solr-highlighter/README.md

 ```

 Parameters:

- hl.pos
+- hl.pos

-      true:  return only positions and tokens
+  - true:  return only positions and tokens

-     *false: return snippets with positions (default)
+  - *false: return snippets with positions (default)

- hl.fragsize default to 100 to control the length of the snippets
+- hl.fragsize default to 100 to control the length of the snippets
- hl.